List of Marvel Comics characters: K: Karnilla

-Karnilla the Norn Queen is a sorceress and the Queen of Nornheim (one of the Asgardian provinces) within the Marvel Comics Universe.
+Karnilla the Norn Queen is a sorceress and the Queen of Nornheim (one of the Asgardian provinces).
 She has been depicted as an enemy of Asgard, an ally of Loki, and love interest of Balder the Brave.

 In her debut appearance, Karnilla saves Balder from being assassinated by Loki, justifying this action by saying that, like everything that existed in Asgard (with the exception of mistletoe) she had promised to protect Balder.
-She then lends magic to Loki using the Norn Stones.
+However, Karnilla is rejected by Balder, who had given up his career as a warrior after returning from the dead.
+Undaunted, she abducts Balder and his new beloved, Nanna.
+Karnilla forces Balder to agree to marry her, in order to save Nanna's life.